MichalWroblewskiJava/Quiz/README.md

         first line is a question,
         next line is a number of answers next lines are answers ...
-Class QuestionImport is responisble for importing of files content to lists.
+Class QuestionImport is responsible for importing of files content to lists.
 Each question is a new object added to list.
-Class Main has few methods which give possibility to choose category of questions, print out of questons and answers in "ranodom" sequance and checking if answers is correct.
+Class Main has few methods which give possibility to choose category of questions, print out of questions and answers in "random" sequence and checking if answers is correct.
 User has the time limit of 30 second for the answer.